 Look for a system designed to work with your core applications.
 For instance, SuiteFiles is built to work directly within Microsoft 365, creating a seamless experience.
 Reviewing a platform’s available integrations can help you avoid the hidden costs associated with a disconnected tech stack.

-Consider Training and Support Expenses
+What Will Training and Support Cost?

 When you adopt a new system, your team will need time and resources to get up to speed.
 Some providers include onboarding and training in their subscription, while others charge extra for it.
 The same goes for customer support—a basic level might be free, but priority support could be an added expense.